 Ingelsby returned to his alma mater after serving as an assistant coach at Wagner College during the 2002-03 campaign.
-While on the Seahawks' staff, he worked primarily with the guards and was extensively involved in the team's scouting and recruiting efforts.
-Wagner, which finished with a 21-11 overall record and 14-4 conference mark, had its most successful season in school history in '02-'03, winning both the Northeast Conference regular-season and conference titles.
-In addition, the Seahawks earned the school's first-ever NCAA tournament berth.
+The season he spent at the Staten Island, New York school, he was part of the most success campaign in school history as the Seahawks finished with a 21-11 overall record and 14-4 conference mark, winning both the Northeast Conference regular-season and conference titles.
+In addition, the Seahawks earned the school's first-ever NCAA Championship berth.

-A native of Berwyn, Pa., Ingelsby was Notre Dame's starting point guard for three of his four seasons.
+A native of Berwyn, Pennsylvania, Ingelsby was Notre Dame's starting point guard for three of his four seasons.
 As a senior in 2000-01, he averaged 8.2 points and a team-best 6.4 assists as a starter in all 30 games.
 Ingelsby led the Irish to the BIG EAST West Division title, the school's first-ever conference title.
 As captain in his senior year, he guided Notre Dame to a 20-10 overall record and an 11-5 league record.
-In addition, the Irish advanced to the second round of the NCAA tournament after earning a berth in the 65-team field for the first time in more than a decade in head coach Mike Brey's first season.
+In addition, the Irish advanced to the second round of the NCAA Championship after earning a berth in the 65-team field for the first time in more than a decade in Brey's first season.

 Ingelsby led Notre Dame in assists in three of his four seasons.
 In addition to his senior campaign, he was the Irish starting point guard as a freshman and sophomore.
 A 27-game starter during his freshman season (1997-98), he had a team-leading 150 assists and earned a spot on the '98 BIG EAST All-Rookie Team.

 A two-time member of the BIG EAST Academic All-Star Team, he was the recipient of the Notre Dame Club of St. Joseph Valley Rockne Student-Athlete Award in his senior season.